maraPislar/maraPislar/README.md

 # Hi there, I'm Mara 👋

-**Machine Learning Engineer & Researcher**
-*Bridging the gap between Causal Inference and production-scale AI.*

 Currently, I work as a **Data Scientist at INGKA Group (IKEA)**, architecting the recommendations infrastructure serving millions of users.
-My focus is on building reliable, interpretable systems, whether that's deploying Multi-Armed Bandits in **Golang** or mapping the internal reasoning of LLMs.

 ### 🚀 Highlights